 When the skin blossoms - Rosacea: treatment, care and tips

-by Mara Hageneier
+Mara Hageneier

 Rosebud, copper rose or facial rose - there is really no shortage of nicknames for rosacea.
 Those affected probably find it less rosy.
 It is more like one of the older names: "curse of the Celts".
 You could easily do without the rosy "blossoming", because rosacea is a skin disease that takes place in the middle to face .
-It is no wonder that patients feel that their quality of life is severely restricted by the burden of the disease.
+It's no wonder that patients feel their quality of life is severely restricted by the burden of the disease.
 Due to its conspicuous symptoms, the skin disease literally gets under the skin.
 For years, rosacea has been struggling with misconceptions that do not necessarily make life easier for those affected.
 To dispel these for good, I would like to explain where the condition really comes from and what you can do to feel more comfortable in your own skin.

 1. What exactly is rosacea?